outfieldtrainer/outfieldtrainer-privacy/README.md

   <h2>Data Security</h2>
   <p>
-    We take reasonable technical and organizational measures to protect your data from unauthorized access, loss, or misuse.
+    We take reasonable technical and organizational measures to protect your personal information from unauthorized access, loss, or misuse.
   </p>

   <h2>Data Retention</h2>
   <p>
-    We retain personal data only for as long as necessary to provide app functionality or until the user requests deletion.
+    Personal data is retained only as long as necessary to provide app functionality or until the user requests deletion.
   </p>

   <h2>Your Rights & Account Deletion</h2>
   <p>
     You have the right to access, update, or delete your personal information.
-    Account deletion can be initiated within the app or by contacting us at the email address below.
+    You may request account deletion at any time within the app or by contacting us at the email address below.
   </p>

-  <h2>Children’s Information</h2>
+  <h2>Children’s Privacy</h2>
   <p>
     Outfield Trainer does not knowingly collect personal information from children under the age of 13.